sli-cka/miflora-card/README.md

 # MiFlora Card

-A Home Assistant Lovelace card to report MiFlora sensors
+A Home Assistant Lovelace card to report MiFlora sensors.
+This card a fork from https://github.com/RodBr/miflora-card.
+I added more min_max sensors and a possibilty to add a location for the plant.
+Both settings are optional.

 ![miflora-card](https://github.com/sli-cka/miflora-card/raw/master/miflora-card.png)